blundergat-155/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 4-global_variables: print the environment variables
 5-local_variables: display all local variables and functions
 6-create_local_variable: create a variable named BEST with the value School
+7-create_global_variable: does what it says on the can